 The JVET established the Versatile Video Coding (VVC) working draft 11 and the VVC Test Model 11 (VTM11) algorithm description and encoding method at its 20th meeting (7 – 16 Oct.
 2020, teleconference).
 This document serves as a source of general tutorial information on the VVC design and also provides an encoder-side description of VTM11.
 The VVC has been developed by a joint collaborative team of ITU-T and ISO/IEC experts known as the Joint Video Experts Team (JVET), which is a partnership of ITU-T Study Group 16 Question 6 (known as VCEG) and ISO/IEC JTC 1/SC 29/WG 11 (known as MPEG).
 This draft new standard has been designed with two primary goals.
 The first of these is to specify a video coding technology with a compression capability that is substantially beyond that of the prior generations of such standards, and the second is for this technology to be highly versatile for effective use in a broadened range of applications.
 Some key application areas for the use of this standard particularly include ultra-high-definition video (e.g., with 3840×2160 or 7620×4320 picture resolution and bit depth of 10 or 12 bits as specified in Rec.
 ITU-R BT.2100), video with a high dynamic range and wide colour gamut (e.g., with the perceptual quantization or hybrid log-gamma transfer characteristics specified in Rec.
 ITU-R BT.2100), and video for immersive media applications such as 360° omnidirectional video projected using a common projection format such as the equirectangular or cubemap projection format, in addition to the applications that have commonly been addressed by prior video coding standards.

 Ed.
 Notes:

+VVC Test Model 11 (VTM11) algorithm description and encoding method